Hamidreza-Alimohammadi/csv2nwb/README.md

 on the same directory level of the selected root marked with the time of conversion, including separate nwb files.
 For a test run, you could navigate to the `./data/test-example/test-root` (hypothetical experimental sessions) and just hit select, from thereon it will automatically convert all the sessions and save it to the folder on the same directory level of the `test-root`.

 ## Use cases
-A functional project-oriented use case of this initiavtive is `dcl2nwb` [find it here](https://github.com/Defense-Circuits-Lab/dcl2nwb).
+A functional project-oriented use case of this initiative is `dcl2nwb` [find it here](https://github.com/Defense-Circuits-Lab/dcl2nwb).

 ## Author
 * Hamidreza Alimohammadi (alimohammadi.hamidreza@gmail.com)